What is trauma therapy?

 A popular approach to relaxation, this script can help individuals release tension stored in their bodies.
 A Progressive Muscle Relaxation Script includes instructions for tensing and releasing different muscle groups, accompanied by relaxation cues.

-This workbook provides a framework for your client to explore and challenge distorted beliefs or thoughts associated with the trauma.
+This provides a framework for your client to explore and challenge distorted beliefs or thoughts associated with the trauma.
 Through this process, they can understand how their thinking affects their feelings and behavior.

-Safety Plan
+Safety plan

-A Safety Plan Worksheet helps individuals develop coping strategies for triggers or overwhelming situations.
+A Safety Plan helps individuals develop coping strategies for triggers or overwhelming situations.
 It includes identifying warning signs, listing coping skills, and creating a step-by-step plan to ensure safety and self-care.

-This powerful script helps[ clients tap into their imagination and access a sense of relaxation, control, and safety.
+This Guided Imagery Script helps clients tap into their imagination and access a sense of relaxation, control, and safety.
 It encourages positive self-talk, visualization exercises, and breathing techniques to help manage symptoms.

-This worksheet involves creating a comprehensive list of coping skills individuals can draw upon when facing trauma-related distress.
+This involves creating a comprehensive list of coping skills individuals can draw upon when facing trauma-related distress.
 It helps clients identify their existing coping resources and develop new strategies as needed.

-When is it best to use Trauma Therapy Techniques?
+When is it best to use trauma therapy techniques?

 - The client is struggling to accept or make sense of their trauma.